ivotron/blackswan-position-popper/paper/paper.md

 A third key component is the notion of pipeline validations.
 A validation is domain-agnostic way of checking that domain-specific results are valid.
-In other words, these are checks that verify that the outcome of the execution of a pipeline is as the original authers expected it to be.
+In other words, these are checks that verify that the outcome of the execution of a pipeline is as the original authors expected it to be.
 Black Swan will incorporate facilities to quickly visualize the status of a pipeline with respect to domain-specific validations. @Fig:dashboard shows a concept of this feature.